gogorichie/gogorichieblog/content/blog/Microsoft/GithubCopilot-Enabling.md

   - "Github-Copilot"
   - "DevOps"
 ---
 This blog post was written for future Richard and anyone else who might be looking for documentation on where to start with enabling GitHub Copilot within an organization.
+The process is pretty simple but might be diffcult to find where to start.

 **What is GitHub Copilot?**

-GitHub Copilot is an AI-powered autocomplete tool that acts as a peer programmer, assisting in writing code.
-You can find more information about GitHub Copilot [here](<https://resources.github.com/copilot-for-business/?ef_id=_k_e65e07530d46189e67c96210e860b6be_k_&OCID=AIDcmmc3fhtaow_SEM__k_e65e07530d46189e67c96210e860b6be_k_&msclkid=e65e07530d46189e67c96210e860b6be>).
+GitHub Copilot is an AI-powered autocomplete tool that acts as a peer programmer, assisting in writing code. if you want to dive deeper into Copilot you can find more information about GitHub Copilot on the [github resource](<https://resources.github.com/copilot-for-business/?ef_id=_k_e65e07530d46189e67c96210e860b6be_k_&OCID=AIDcmmc3fhtaow_SEM__k_e65e07530d46189e67c96210e860b6be_k_&msclkid=e65e07530d46189e67c96210e860b6be>) site.

 **How to Enable**